-Join Jess Stratton for an in-depth discussion in this video Organizing mail, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Organizing mail, part of Learning Lotus Notes.

 This is the how to become an email ninja portion of the lesson. …In which we are going to learn all sorts of neat ways that you can organize your inbox. …The first thing that we can do, is we can actually identify senders quickly by changing the color …of them in the inbox. …In this case, we are going to take an Internet address like paypal.com …and flag it with a different color because I want to quickly identify when they send me email. …I am going to go up to my Action bar at More, and click on Preferences to get into my mail preferences.…